 Ayahuasca, the hallucinogenic brew, is a combination of two plants native to the Amazon rainforest: the Banisteriopsis caapi vine and the leaves of Psychotria viridis.
 The caapi vine contains MAOIs which allow the DMT in the leaves of the Psychotria plant species to become orally active in the human body.
 If DMT-containing plants are taken by themselves, then the body’s store of the enzyme MAO (monoamine oxidase) will quickly break down the DMT.
 However, by combining DMT-containing plants with MAO inhibiting plants, the DMT becomes orally active and intense psychedelic effects take place.
 This is an incredible discovery and it is a mystery how the indigenous people of South America figured it out.
 To put this into perspective, the Amazon basin contains approximately 80,000 plant species, making it one of the most biodiverse regions on Earth.
 Did the indigenous tribes of South America just accidentally stumble upon this unlikely combination?

-There is archaeological evidence of ceremonial ayahuasca use dating to 500 BC in Ecuador, although the consumption of ayahuasca may be much older than this.
+The earliest archaeological evidence of ceremonial ayahuasca use, coming from Bolivia, dates back 1,000 years, although the consumption of ayahuasca may be much older than this.
 Yet there is no evidence which tells us how ayahuasca was ingeniously invented from the thousands of plant species available.
 The indigenous people of the Amazon basin, of course, have their own explanation of this discovery which has been passed down as folklore in the form of an oral tradition.
 Most indigenous populations say they discovered the combination of ayahuasca because they received such instructions directly from the ‘plant spirits’.
 From a scientific and critical point of view, such an explanation is very dubious.
 It requires a massive leap of faith – to accept it is to assume that plants not only have consciousness but that plants have a non-material essence (spirit) and can communicate with humans.

 If we reject this supernatural explanation for its lack of evidence and implausibility, is pure chance really the only other explanation?
 Well, yes and no. Of course, a large degree of chance, of trial and error, is involved; but it is not pure chance that ayahuasca was discovered.
 First of all, it is mistaken to think that the individual plants, when taken alone, do not have their own psychoactive properties.
 The caapi vine itself is known as a plant teacher and is consumed by many tribes.
 The caapi vine contains harmine, which is a psychoactive alkaloid.
 This psychoactive ingredient of the caapi vine was originally called telepathine, based on its propensity to induce parapsychological states.